Draggie306/CheatSheets/A level/source/Geography.md

 Moraines are ridges of soil, rocks and till which have been deposited by a glacial system.

+#### Medial moraines
-- Medial moraines - in the **centre of a glacial channel** (typically when two glaciers merge - see image above and you can see how the mountain in the middle is being carved out).
+Form in the **centre of a glacial channel** (typically when two glaciers merge - see image above and you can see how the mountain in the middle is being carved out).
 Also may occur when their **lateral moraines meet** and combine into one.

+#### Lateral moraines
-- Lateral moraines - ridges which form **on the sides (margins) of a glacial channel**,  and are the result of the accumulation of debris due to erosional processes.
+Ridges which form **on the sides (margins) of a glacial channel**,  and are the result of the accumulation of debris due to erosional processes.

+#### End moraines
-- End moraines - marking a **pause or halt of glacial retreat** (e.g. when there are a couple of decades with little advance or retreat).
+These mark a **pause or halt of glacial retreat** (e.g. when there are a couple of decades with little advance or retreat).
+These pauses typically are not very long so deposits reflect this, not being too large either (100m max)

+####  Terminal moraine
-- Terminal moraine - a ridge, often characterised by being largest and most prominent in the area, marking the **maximum advance of a glacial period** (glacial maximum).
+A ridge, often characterised by being largest and most prominent in the area, marking the **maximum advance of a glacial period** (glacial maximum), deposited at the snout of the glacier.
+Often cresent in shape when observed from the cross profile.

+####  Recessional moraine
-- Recessional moraine - a combination of the **end and terminal moraines**.
+A combination of the **end and terminal moraines**.

-### [tbd] Erratics
+### Erratics
-They are randomly placed bits of rock and other debris which can be characterised by sitting on a different rock type than surrounding rocks, e.g limestone in a valley mainly of basalt.
+They are randomly placed bits of rock and other debris which can be characterised by being of a different geology compared to that of surrounding rocks, e.g limestone in a valley mainly of basalt.

 This can be seen in the Lake District where rocks belonging to the rock group Borrowdale Volcanics were found in an area dominated by limestone.
-The **Bowder Stone** is another example being a 2,000 ton andesite lava boulder south of Keswick in the Lake District which most likely originated in Scotland
+The **Bowder Stone** is another example being a 2,000 ton andesite lava boulder south of Keswick in the Lake District which most likely originated in Scotland.

 ### Drumlins

 Drumlins are **unsorted mounds of streamlined till**, commonly elongated parallel to the former direction of ice flow, composed of glacial debris.

-They sometimes having a bedrock core which formed beneath an actively flowing glacier.
+It is not known exactly how drumlins are formed, but the most likely and agreed upon explanation for their formation is that the glacier becomes **overloaded with till** (loses comptence), so begins to deposit this sediment due to the increased friction that the till brings ('smearing' the landcape).
+This sediment accumulates and quickly compounds, and other till that flows over the initial bump can become stuck, growing this mound of unsorted till.
+Over time, this grows, and when the glacier retreats, the distinct hill is revealed.

+This is an example of **lodgement till** (not ablation till) as it is formed as the glacier is still advancing.

+Others argue that they may have a bedrock core (are hence rock-cored drumlins) and as material was obstructed, sediment began accumulating around this, much like in the way of a dune, and was streamlined in the same way as above.

 They typically occur in larger groups, or ‘swarms’.
 This is known as a '**basket of eggs**' topography.